Qamar30/Dev-Nation/README.md

 ## **Python**

-**_`You will be looking at Python for web development.
-The famouse Python Frameworks are Flask and Django for web development but only Django is covered on these lessons.`_**
+**_`You will be working with Python for web development.
+Some famouse Python Frameworks for web development are Flask and Django but in these lessons, only Django is covered.`_**

 ### **Setups**